 To reserve your tickets, click here.
 Choose a member date and entry window, login, enter the adults and children in your group and you will automatically get the number of free tickets covered by your membership.
-Upon arrival at the Zoo, you will need your photo ID and reservation confirmation (membership card).
+Upon arrival at the Zoo, you will need your photo ID and emailed reservation confirmation or membership card.

 I need my membership cards reprinted.
-How do I do that if the Membership Office is closed?
+How do I do that?

-The Membership Office will not be open when the Zoo first opens and we will not be able to print physical membership cards.
-Prior to tickets going on sale June 16 all members will get an email with a temporary membership card that will show your new expiration date.
+The Membership Office is currently operating with limited hours and may not be able to print physical membership cards.
+All members are sent emails periodically with a temporary membership card that will show your new expiration date.

-Please email us at email@example.com to receive a temporary virtual membership card via email.
+Please email us at firstname.lastname@example.org if you have not received your temporary virtual membership card via email.

 Will my expired membership card work?